Course Catalog for PUBLIC POLICY & LAW

 Religion and Prisons

 Protestant reformers started American prisons as a benevolent alternative to torture.
 Christian morality still underlies American laws of repentance-even the name penitentiary comes from religion.
 Yet, in our era of mass incarceration, America incarcerates more people than any other country, disproportionately imprisoning people of color.
 This course conceives of incarceration broadly to ask: whom do we punish and why?
 Whom does the American state consider worth saving and how?
 And, what can religion nevertheless offer people who are incarcerated?
 Sources include a court case against evangelical reform programs, poetry from the Japanese American incarceration, and visionary fiction for prison abolition.
-(HUM)
+(HUIP)

 1.00 units, Seminar